Frédéric Mistral

 1866-1966

-This Nesque plunges
+This Nesque sinks

 And then comes a moment when the rock suddenly

-Widens above in an astonishing way
+Enlargement above in an amazing way

-I'm talking about the Cire rock,
+I'm talking about the Rock of the Cire,

-Neither cat, nor goat, nor satire
+No cat, no goat, no satire

-Will ever climb it.
+Never will climb it.

-[Translation: André Abbe]
+[English: André Abbe]

-Only his friend Daudet is relatively enthusiastic:
+Alone, his friend Daudet is relatively enthusiastic:

 […]